PX4/PX4-user_guide/en/config_fw/weight_and_altitude_tuning.md

 ## Compensating for Air Density

 PX4 automatically compensates various parameters such as trim throttle or minimum sink rate for changing air density.
-However, it's important to understand that when the [basic TECS tuning](../config_fw/position_tuning_guide_fixedwing.md#tecs-tuning-altitude-and-airspeed) has been done at non-standard sea level conditions, some of the parameters needs to be back-calculated to calibrated values.
+However, it's important to understand that when the [basic TECS tuning](../config_fw/position_tuning_guide_fixedwing.md#tecs-tuning-altitude-and-airspeed) has been done at non-standard sea level conditions, so some of the parameters need to be back-calculated to calibrated values.

-In the following we will list each parameter which is compensated based on air density and how you can calculate the calibrated value.
+In the sections below we list each parameter that is compensated based on air density, and how you can calculate the calibrated value.

 ### Maximum Climb Rate